Silver Springs (song)

-Background

 Composition and recording

 Written by Stevie Nicks, "Silver Springs" describes the end of her romantic relationship with guitarist Lindsey Buckingham.
 She said:

 I wrote "Silver Springs" about Lindsey.
 And we were in Maryland somewhere driving under a freeway sign that said Silver Springs [sic].
 And I loved the name… Silver Springs sounded like a pretty fabulous place to me.
 And 'You could be my silver springs' – that's just a whole symbolic thing of what you could have been to me.
 (Note: Silver Spring, Maryland does not have a plural "s".)

 The band recorded the basic tracks for "Silver Springs" at the Record Plant in Sausalito on 11 February 1976 with drums, bass guitar, electric guitar, a Fender Rhodes electric piano, and a scratch vocal.
 Producer Ken Caillat has said this version had "a much harder feel" than the final mix.
 Two days later, the band recorded 19 more takes, but none were deemed satisfactory.
 On the 14th, the band played the song to a click track to keep time.
 Christine McVie switched from the Fender Rhodes to a grand piano, which was in an isolation room to prevent audio spill from the drums.
 Buckingham's guitars were fed through a guitar amplifier in one room and a Leslie speaker in another.
 Nicks sang her vocals into a directional microphone in a siphoned-off section of the studio with sound baffles on the walls.
 Take eight was deemed satisfactory and used for overdubs.

 Further work was conducted at Wally Heider Studios, where Buckingham redid his guitar part.
 Caillat applied reverb tape delay to the instrument and picked up the upper frequencies of the Stratocaster's guitar strings with a Lavalier microphone; in Caillat's estimation, this gave the guitar a "delicate, glasslike, music box-type sound."
 During the song's mixing, Caillat applied EQ to the bass drum to remove certain frequencies that resulted in a "nasty popping sound when it was turned up too loud."